 4. Get acupuncture

 There is some data to show that acupuncture can help induce labor at term.
-If you opt to try acupuncture, find a licensed professional who specializes in acupuncture during pregnancy.
+If you opt to try acupuncture, find a professional who specializes in acupuncture during pregnancy.

 5. Try acupressure

 Acupressure, the practice of applying light, consistent pressure to specified points on the body, may also be used to trigger the labor cascade when used effectively by a trained practitioner.
 In some cases, acupuncture professionals are also familiar with acupressure techniques and can offer guidance in this area.

 Some chiropractors use a labor induction technique late in pregnancy that combines chiropractic adjustments that stimulate the parasympathetic nervous system (your relaxation response) and release the ligaments around the uterus and pelvis.
 It’s important to find a licensed provider who specializes in caring for pregnant people.